 Other, please describe

 For the record, I’m a straight (heterosexual) female married happily and monogamously for almost 33 years to my straight (heterosexual) male husband.
 This being said, I still don’t know what I was supposed to write in the sexual orientation box.

 I couldn’t help but wonder what other, please describe under Gender Identity could possibly mean?
 What else is there?
 Am I missing something?
 Anyone care to explain?
 I’m so confused.

-I told my husband that I want to be a fly on the wall when his sweet, dear 88-year-old mother comes across one of these forms for the first time.
+I told my husband that I want to be a fly on the wall when his sweet, dear 88-year-old mother-in-law comes across one of these forms for the first time.
 Oh Lordy.
 And you thought I was confused?